 If you’ve gotten this far and you are finding 100’s of files that load each refresh, and tons of “features” built into your theme that you just don’t need, now might be the time to do a theme change.

 We are making a section just for sliders because it has been a hot topic of conversation lately.
 Get rid of them if you can.
-Use a static image, they work really well for a call to action.
+Use a static image or “hero image”, they work really well for a call to action.
 Numerous studies have shown that they are terrible for user experience, and can be generally annoying a lot of the times.
 At Elite Strategies, we’ve determined that the slider is a trend on its way out, and the hero image has replaced the slider in terms of popularity overall with WordPress websites.

 Aside from that, they can be huge speed hogs.
 They typically incorporate their own set of files to be loaded, most of the time in a plugin.
 They also load 4+ large images that are most of the time very sizable.